 - Generators will be driven by turbines or internal combustion engines coupled to generators, where waste heat is used to support the customer’s process.

-- CHP design must have a designed operating efficiency of at least 65 percent (relationship of useful electric and thermal output verses the fuel input).
+- CHP design must have a designed operating efficiency of at least 60% (relationship of useful electric and thermal output verses the fuel input), and the system must recover at least 20% of the system’s useful energy in the form of thermal energy.
 The customer must install the required metering to support the measurement and verification process for the project (i.e., to assess electric energy output and annual performance).